Co-directors:

 Peter Merriman (Professor of Human Geography, DGES) has over 25 years of experience researching mobility and transport, undertaking inter-disciplinary research at the interface of the social sciences and humanities.
 He has undertaken extensive research on car use and roads policy in the UK, including major studies of UK road building and motorway building policies and programmes, UK parking policies, and novel methods for studying human mobility.
 He is author of three books, of which two focus on mobility: Driving Spaces: A Cultural-Historical Geography of England’s M1 Motorway (Blackwell RGS-IBG Series, 2007) and Mobility, Space and Culture (Routledge International Library of Sociology Series, 2012).
 He has authored c.100 journal articles and book chapters, edited or co-edited 5 special issues, and edited or co-edited a further 5 published volumes, including Empire and Mobility in the Long Nineteenth Century (MUP Studies in Imperialism Series, 2020), Mobility and the Humanities (Routledge, 2018), The Routledge Handbook of Mobilities (2014), and Geographies of Mobilities: Practices, Spaces, Subjects (Ashgate/Routledge, 2011).
 Mobility and the Humanities was translated into Korean in 2019, and the book was a direct inspiration for the launch of two major international research centres: the Centre for Advanced Studies in Mobility and the Humanities (MoHu) at the University of Padua (Italy) and the Academy of Mobility Humanities (AMH) at Konkuk University (South Korea).
 He is an honorary member of MoHu Centre (Padua) and an Associate Member of CMUS (Denmark).
 Peter is General Editor of the forthcoming 6-volume Bloomsbury Cultural Histories series A Cultural History of Transport and Mobility (2025), and he serves on the editorial boards of the journals Mobilities, Applied Mobilities, Mobility Humanities, and Transfers: Interdisciplinary Journal of Mobility Studies.
 He is a former Associate Editor of Transfers and Reviews Editor of Cultural Geographies.

 Charles Musselwhite (Professor of Psychology) holds a Chair in the Psychology Department at Aberystwyth University.
 His research involves applying social, environmental and health psychology to understanding and improving relationships between the built environment and transportation and health and wellbeing.
 In particular he has expertise in environmental gerontology, examining relationships between environment and health in later stages of life, including older people’s road user safety, giving-up driving and creating age friendly neighbourhoods and communities.
-He has worked on 38 projects as PI or Co-I totalling over £25.25m research income.
+He has worked on 47 projects as PI or Co-I totalling over £25m research income.
 He is currently Principal Investigator and co-Director the Welsh Government funded £3m Centre for Ageing and Dementia Research (CADR) project and the £400k Transport and Health Integrated Research NetworK (THINK).
-He has authored 46 peer reviewed journal articles, 21 book chapters and has written 5 books.
+He has authored 57 peer reviewed journal articles, 26 book chapters and has written 5 books.
 He has been an Executive committee member of the British Society of Gerontology (BSG; 2015-20) and is founder and co-lead of the Special Interest Group at BSG on mobilities and transport in later life.
 He is also a member of the International Association of Applied Psychology and a board member of the Transport and Health Science Group and is partner of the European Innovation Partnership on Active and Healthy Ageing.
-He has presented at over 100 conferences, including over 50 invited presentations.
-He is Editor-in-Chief for Elsevier’s Journal of Transport & Health and on the editorial board for Age Cymru’s EnvisAGE and Elsevier’s Research in Transportation Business & Management journals.
+He has presented at over 130 conferences, including over 60 invited presentations.
+He is Editor-in-Chief for Elsevier’s Journal of Transport & Health , Section Editor for Cogent Gerontology and on the editorial board for Age Cymru’s EnvisAGE and Elsevier’s Research in Transportation Business & Management and Journal of Cycling and Micromobility Research journals.

 Members: